 Tamara A. Seymour has served as our director since April 29, 2021, and Chair of our Audit Committee since July 1, 2021.
 Ms. Seymour has more than 30 years of life sciences industry experience including 20 years as a chief financial officer.
 She currently serves as a board member and audit committee chair of Artelo Biosciences, Inc. (Nasdaq: ARTL), and KemPharm, Inc. (Nasdaq: KMPH), both publicly-traded clinical-development stage companies.
 Ms. Seymour served on the board of directors of Beacon Discovery, Inc. from 2018 until their acquisition in 2021.
 Ms. Seymour was Interim Chief Financial Officer of Immunic, Inc. (Nasdaq: IMUX), a publicly-traded clinical-stage drug development company in 2019.
-She served as Chief Financial Officer of Signal Genetics, Inc., (Nasdaq: VRDN) a publicly-traded molecular diagnostics company, from 2014 to 2017, HemaQuest Pharmaceuticals, Inc., a venture-backed clinical-stage drug development company, from 2001 to 2009.
+She served as Chief Financial Officer of Signal Genetics, Inc., (Nasdaq: VRDN) a publicly-traded molecular diagnostics company, from 2014 to 2017, HemaQuest Pharmaceuticals, Inc., a venture-backed clinical-stage drug development company, from 2010 to 2014 and Favrille, Inc., a previously publicly-traded clinical-stage drug development company, from 2001 to 2009.
 While at these companies, she led multiple private and public financings, including Favrille's IPO.
 In addition, she was instrumental in M&A transactions and led the finance, investor relations, human resources, administration and managed care and payor reimbursement functions.
-Ms. Seymour is a Certified Public Accounting from Valdosta State University.
+Ms. Seymour is a Certified Public Accountant (inactive).
+She received an MBA, with an emphasis in Finance, from Georgia State University, and a bachelor's degree in Business Administration, with an emphasis in Accounting from Valdosta State University.
 Ms. Seymour also participated in an executive management program at Kellogg Graduate School of Management at Northwestern University.
 Ms. Seymour's professional experience and financial expertise qualify her to serve on our board of directors.